 Teak is a unique wood used for marine applications.
 It is an open cell wood that is highly resistant to the dry-rot associated with many other woods and is also highly resistant to marine organisms.
-Don't coat the teak on your boat with any kind of varnish or polyurethane coatings.
+We do not recommend coating the teak on your boat with any kind of varnish or polyurethane coatings.
 There are several teak oils available at marine supply stores.